-Realization of livestock production’s environmental issues, coupled with higher energy costs and climate change-related drought, has significantly impacted the industry’s economics as well.
+Realization of livestock production’s environmental issues, coupled with higher energy costs and drought, has significantly impacted the industry’s economics as well.
 Using Bion’s technology, new state-of-the-art production facilities can be permitted and developed in strategic locations that enjoy a dramatically reduced environmental footprint as well as improved resource and operational efficiencies.
 Existing operations can be retro-fitted to achieve many of the same benefits.

 In either a new or existing facility, waste stream assets that have traditionally been wasted or under-utilized – nutrients, energy and water – can be recovered in a stable usable form.
 New revenue sources can be created through the production of value-added by-products.
 Bion-enabled facilities will produce clean, safe dairy/meat products that can be branded to appeal to increasing consumer demand for food safety and environmentally-sustainable practices.
 Just as important, voluntary cleanup will forestall inevitable regulation which would be a long drawn-out and costly process.
 Voluntary reductions will happen far more quickly.

-As of 2012, there were nine million dairy cows, 80 million beef cattle, 62 million swine and billions of poultry in the U.S. that produce 100 times the waste of our human population…and the livestock waste is spread on our fields untreated.
+As of 2012, there were nine million dairy cows, 80 million beef cattle, 62 million swine and billions of poultry in the U.S. that produce 100 times more waste of our human population…and the livestock waste is spread on our fields untreated.
 According to a recent report by US EPA, more than 55 percent of the country’s rivers and streams are in poor biological health; the most widespread problem is excessive levels of nutrient pollution.
 The U.S. livestock industry must reduce its footprint while improving its efficiencies if it is to remain environmentally and economically sustainable in the modern world.

 This cleanup is essentially brand new – untapped.
 Bion’s technology has been tested and proven in commercial applications for more than 20 years.
 The technology, coupled with Bion’s unique understanding of this new space and its respect among critical stakeholders, positions the Company to capitalize on changes to our country’s clean water strategies that have already begun and the inevitable changes coming to the livestock industry.